sajidhamdard/learnjavascript/notes/10-conditional_statement.hindi.md

 ```

 For a conditional statement if block is mandatory, without if block we can not
 write else if or else block.
-It means else if and else block are not mandatory.\*/
+It means else if and else block are not mandatory.

 ```
 if (i < 20) {